 Need more travel in your life?
 In this special free bonus content, we reveal our top tips and personal advice to living a life of travel.

-Long Beach (Cooper’s Island Nature Reserve)
+Long Bay Beach (Cooper’s Island Nature Reserve)

 Long Bay Beach is a great place to go snorkeling.
 There are some tiny rocky islands with coral reefs out in the water that are home to many schools of fish, including huge parrotfish.
 Don’t get too close to the rocks as you don’t want to disrupt the coral.
 Be sure to bring your snorkel gear to explore what’s beneath the surface of the water as there aren’t any rental facilities here.

 Tobacco Bay Beach